thereturnofyo/radix-file-storage/README.md

 A rudimentary file storage for Radix, just for fun as an experiment.
 Does nothing more than storing and retrieving bytes to and from a KeyValueStore.

 ## Methods
 ### store_file
 Stores a file's bytes in the KeyValueStore with the file's hash as the key.

+By default, files up to 800KB are allowed, depending on the transaction method used (see manifests below).

 Accepts:
 * Vec\<u8\>: hex-encoded file bytes